jrmi/byemail/README.md

 $ byemail init
 ```

-A new set of file are created in the current directory. **Customize the settings.py**
+A new set of file are created in the current directory.
-file for your needs then execute:
+Now **Customize the settings.py**.
+You should at least add one account using the
+given example in the file.

+Then execute:

 ```sh
 $ byemail start